Gomocup/GomocupJudge/README.md

 * The server and clients communicate through socket.
 * At any time, a client runs at most 1 match.
+* Pondering is not allowed (AI's process is suspended when it is not thinking)

 Sample